GabriG23/computational-intelligence-2022-2023-s303435/lab3/README.md

 ##### Differents strategy used
 1. `shortest_row`: take the shortest row and select random matches if row elements > k otherwise close the row selecting all matches
-2. `Davide_strategy`: find all the possibles moves and then:
-- if there are more than 1 moves, select a random row and select the maximum number of matches than he can take (elements < k)
-- otherwise select random elements from the row (elements < k)
+2. `Davide_strategy`: it finds all the possibles moves then selects a random row and takes always at least k objects.
+If there is no upperbound for that row, it takes all of the objects.
+If there are no rows with more then one object, it starts to take one object random from the remained rows.
 3. `GabriG_strategy`: is the my_strategy use in task 1 (see above the description)
 4. `longest_row`: take the longest row and select random matches if row elements > k otherwise close the row selecting all matches
 5. `pure_random`: pick a random row and select random matches (matches < k)